I’m A Digital

 I really enjoy collaborating closely with UX Researchers to understand the problem better.
 Being able to trust team-members blindly in their expertise yet knowing that you can give and take constructive feedback is very important to me.
 Multidisciplinary teams are crucial for bringing the best experience to the customer.

-Due to my tech-native development background I love collaborating closely with developers.
-It is crucial to understand the limitations of the technology.
+Due to my tech-native development background, I love collaborating closely with developers.
+It is crucial to understand the limitations of technology.
 The right balance between the user needs and the abilities of technology can only be accomplished by collaboration and trust.